MISS STEPHANIE WEST CONSULTANT OPHTHALMIC SURGEON 02380 914515

 If there is a history in your family of needing to wear glasses in childhood or you are concerned about your childs vision it is worth getting your children's eye tested sooner rather than later.

-MYOPIA - shortsight
+MYOPIA - SHORTSIGHT

 Myopia is increasing, it is predicted that half the world's population will be myopia by 2050.
 Myopia is where the eye continues to grow and get longer meaning that objects in the distance are focused in front of the retina and are blurred without glasses (refractive) correction.